Awasjo/project-technotes-frontend/readme.md

 the result is deployed over here: https://technotes-mkw3.onrender.com/

-Can test using these credentials user Tester pass Tester123
+Can test using these credentials, please open the back end as well to make sure APIs are running: https://technotes-api-rm77.onrender.com/ user Tester pass Tester123